MathHubInfo/Frontend/README.md

 The supported variables are:

 * `MMT_URL` -- The URL to the MathHub MMT Extension.
 If omitted, defaults to mocking the MMT server.
+* `MATHHUB_THEME` -- Theme to use for MathHub UI.
+Defaults to "plain".
 * `NEWS_URL` -- The URL to retrieve news items from.
 If omitted, defaults to the news.json file under assets.
 * `GLOSSARY_URL` -- The URL to retrieve glossary items from.
 If omitted, defaults to the glossary.json file under mocks.
 * `TRANSLATION_URL` -- The URL to translate text with.
 If omitted, translation is disabled.